hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Transform --> Swap`
    :Shortcut:  :kbd:`Alt-F`

-Swap the order of the selected NLA-strips in their NLA-track.
+Swap the order of the selected strips in their track.

 .. _bpy.ops.nla.move_up: